viking-sudo-rm/StackNN/README.md

 * stack.py implements the stack data structure.
 * model.py implements a feed-forward controller network.
 You should call forward() on every input and init_stack() whenever you want to reset the stack between inputs.
-Since the model is implemented in the standard format for PyTorch models, it might be useful to look at a PyTorch hello world example to see how to use it.
+Since the model is implemented according to the standard PyTorch object-oriented paradigm, it might be useful to look at a PyTorch hello world example to see how to use it.

-## Improving the model
+## Improving the stack model

 It's possible that there are still bugs in stack.py, and there are definitely inefficiencies.
 The more pairs of eyes that read through the stack implementation, the better it gets.